 - vascular dementia

-A person can also experience apathy even without an underlying medical condition.
+A person can also experience apathy without an underlying medical condition.

-Doctors have found lesions in the frontal lobe of the brain in patients with apathy symptoms (Ishizaki, J., et al., 2011).
-This leads researchers to believe that the brain’s apathy center is located in the front of the brain.
-If a person has a stroke that affects this part of the brain, apathy may result.
+Researchers of a 2011 study found lesions in the frontal lobe of the brain in patients with apathy symptoms.
+The brain’s apathy center is widely believed to be located in the front of the brain.
+Apathy may result from a stroke that affects this part of the brain.

 Teenagers are likely to experience periods of apathy.
-This typically passes with time.
+It typically passes with time.
 Long-term emotional detachment and apathy is not normal in teens.

-Emotions, motivation, and willingness to act are often lower or diminished.
-Activities or events that normally interest a person will create little to no response.
+You may have diminished emotions, motivation, and willingness to act.
+Activities or events that normally interest you may create little to no response.

-Apathetic people express disinterest in many aspects of life.
-They are usually indifferent when they meet new people or try new things.
-They show no interest in activities or in addressing personal problems or concerns.
-Facial expressions do not seem to change.
-They exhibit a lack of effort, planning, and emotional response.
-They tend to spend more time in solitary activities.
+Apathy may cause you to express disinterest in many aspects of life.
+You may be indifferent when you meet new people or try new things.
+You may show no interest in activities or in addressing personal problems or concerns.
+Your facial expressions may not appear to change.
+You may exhibit a lack of effort, planning, and emotional response.
+You may also spend more time by yourself.

-Continued apathy affects a person’s ability to maintain personal relationships and perform well at work.
+Continued apathy can affect your ability to maintain personal relationships and perform well at school or work.

-- A decrease in or lack of motivation: A patient displays diminished motivation that is not consistent with his or her age, culture, or health status.
+- A decrease in or lack of motivation: A patient displays diminished motivation that is not consistent with age, culture, or health status.

-- Behavior, thinking, or emotional changes: Changes in behavior may make it difficult for patients to engage in conversations or perform daily tasks.
-Changes in thinking include a disinterest in the news, in tasks that require deeper thinking, or in social events.
+- Behavioral, thinking, or emotional changes: Changes in behavior may make it difficult to engage in conversations or perform daily tasks.
+Changes in thinking include adisinterest in the news, social events, and deep thinking.

-- Affect on quality of life: The changes in behavior negatively affect a person’s professional life, personal relationships, or other facets of life.
+- Effect on quality of life: The changes in behavior negatively affect a person’s professional life and personal relationships.

-- The changes in behavior are not caused by other conditions: The changes in behavior are unrelated to physical disabilities, substance abuse, or an affected level of consciousness.
+- Changes in behavior not caused by other conditions: The changes in behavior are unrelated to physical disabilities, substance abuse, or an affected level of consciousness.

 Patients must have these symptoms for four weeks or longer.

 Apathy treatments depend upon the underlying cause.
-Medications and psychotherapy can restore interest in life.
-However, patients with progressive disorders such as Parkinson’s or Alzheimer’s may show chronic apathy symptoms.
+Medications and psychotherapy can help restore your interest in life.
+You may show chronic apathy symptoms if you have a progressive disorder such as Parkinson’s or Alzheimer’s.

-- antidementia agents, which treat Alzheimer’s disease, such as donepezil (Aricept), galantamine (Razadyne), and rivastigine (Exelon)
+- antidementia agents, which treat Alzheimer’s disease, such as donepezil (Aricept), galantamine (Razadyne), and rivastigmine (Exelon)

-- antidepressants, such as paroxetine (Paxil), sertraline (Zoloft), and bupropion (Wellbutrin, Zyban); a group of antidepressants called SSRIs can make apathy symptoms worse in the elderly
+- antidepressants, such as paroxetine (Paxil), sertraline (Zoloft), and bupropion (Wellbutrin, Zyban)

 - cerebral circulation and metabolism stimulants that treat symptoms of stroke, such as nicergoline (Sermion)